Black Giving vs. Thanks Friday

 These outfits are an exaggeration of mass consumption.
 They follow the idea of grabbing, holding, and carrying products.

 The two "SALE" pullovers were knitted on a knitting machine which I configured to knit the word "sale" across both pullovers.
 The pullovers with the writing "SALE" are overlayed with holes in the knitting pattern as a metaphor of the deceptive appearance that overlays the entire Black Friday Holiday.

-Please contact me at firstname.lastname@example.org if you are interested in one of these outfits.
+Please contact me if you are interested in any of these garments under email@example.com.